Lazy eye, also known as amblyopia, is an early childhood condition in which a child’s eyesight does not develop as it should in one eye.

 Each eye is tested separately to determine whether there is any near- or far-sightedness, and how serious it is.
 The child will also be carefully tested to determine whether there is an eye turn.

 Blindness: If untreated, the patient may eventually lose vision in the affected eye.
 This vision loss is usually permanent.
-According to the National Eye Institute, lazy eye is the most common cause of single-eye vision impairment in young and middle-aged adults in the U.S.
+According to the National Eye Institute, lazy eye is the

 Eye turn: Strabismus, where the eyes are not properly aligned, can become permanent.